 Paul says he can make a conscious choice to pray and sing with his known, human language, and he can make the same conscious choice to pray and sing in unknown tongues—whichever usage seems appropriate at the time, shifting back and forth between the two languages as seems appropriate.
 Paul never depreciates or minimizes the importance of the manifestation and use of the gift of tongues.
 Rather, he thanked God for its availability for use in his own private devotional life and its limited public use, the latter always accompanied by the gift of interpretation of tongues.

 In summary, Paul concludes the chapter by stating again that, yes, it’s proper to speak in tongues—it should not be forbidden.
 It is proper to speak in tongues both in public and private.
 Use the gift wisely, decently, and in proper order.
-The supernatural gift of speaking in tongues is—and should be—a natural part of the life of a Christian congregation and of the individual Jesus-believer.
+The supernatural gift of speaking in tongues is—and should be—a natural part of the life of a congregation and of the individual follower of Jesus.

 Okay, that’s it for today’s brief lesson in “Pneumatology 101”; there’ll be a test on the subject during Friday’s class . . .
 Let’s get back to my personal experience of being baptized in the Holy Spirit and subsequent events thereafter.
 The least I can say is that my life began to change dramatically after I was baptized in the Holy Spirit.
 Life became very “supernaturally natural” instead of merely natural.
 I will give you only one example of the types of events I began to experience almost daily after my baptism in the Holy Spirit that cold February evening—experiences which continue almost daily, even today, many years later.